How secured auto loans work

 Although secured auto loans are the standard option, they aren’t the right choice for every borrower.

-- Less flexibility.
 While secured auto loans allow you to wrap in add-ons, they can only be used for expenses related to the vehicle.
-An unsecured personal loan can be used for almost anything and can be used to cover multiple expenses at once.
+An unsecured personal loan, on the other hand, can be used for almost anything, including to cover multiple expenses at once.

-- Used vehicle restrictions.
 Many lenders set mileage and age limits on used cars when you borrow a secured car loan.
-An unsecured loan is unlikely to have any restrictions, including for salvage or rebuilt titles.
+An unsecured loan is unlikely to have any restrictions.
+This also makes unsecured loans a better route for salvage or rebuilt titles or if you want to buy a particularly old used car.

-- Repossession more likely.
-Your lender can repossess your car if you default on a secured auto loan.
-With an unsecured loan, the lender must go to court to collect on your debt.
+Drivers with secured auto loans are more likely to have their vehicles repossessed than those with unsecured loans.
+This is because your lender can repossess your car if you default on a secured auto loan.
+With an unsecured loan, the lender must go to court to collect.

 The bottom line